DustinRobison/om_graphql_server/README.md

 ### Other requested changes
 - Remove verbs from graphQL external interface
-    - ie. `getOrder` should be `order` since it is already in a query and can be reused
+    - ie. `getOrder` could be `Order` since it is already in a query and can be reused
+- Ability to work offline with no internet connection
+    - has requirements like already having latest code and packages along with a local db

 ## Included